NihalMohammed79/toggl-track/README.md

 ## Toggl Track Apple Engineer Test Project
 This repository contains the code for the Apple Engineer Home Assignment for Toggl Track.
-The project is an iOS or macOS application that allows users to track and manage their time.
+The project is an iOS application that allows users to track and manage their time.

 ## Instructions
 You are required to implement an iOS or macOS application.